 We have constructed 4 isosceles triangles; AQB, ARB, QAR and ARB.
 We have also constructed a rhombus AQBR.

-The following video shows how to construct a perpendicular bisector of a line segment.
+How to construct a perpendicular bisector of a line segment?

-The following video shows how to bisect a line segment using only a compass and straightedge.
+How to bisect a line segment using only a compass and straightedge?